 HRS 296.
 Experimental Offerings in Humanities.
-A seminar in the Humanities will be scheduled as needed.
+Seminar in the Humanities will be scheduled as needed.
 3 units.

 HRS 299.
 Special Problems.
 Graduate level tutorial-reading course involving independent research.
 Topic and research method to be decided upon jointly by student and instructor.
-Prerequisite: Approval of the faculty member under whom the work is to be conducted and of the graduate program advisor.
+Prerequisite: Approval of the faculty member under whom the work is to be conducted and of the department's Graduate Advisor.
 1-3 units.

 HRS 500.
 Culminating Experience.
 Completion of a thesis or comprehensive examination.
-Open only to students who have been advanced to candidacy and have secured the permission of the graduate coordinator.
+Prerequisite: Advanced to candidacy and permission of the Graduate Coordinator.
 Graded Credit/No Credit.
 3 units.